Aidimir/YouOn/README.md

 <img src="/GithubImages/Demo.gif" width="250" height="500" >

 TODO:
-  add custom videoPlayer;
+  \n add custom videoPlayer;

-  add download settings, where you can choose streams (audio/video+audio) and quality of video;
+  \n add download settings, where you can choose streams (audio/video+audio) and quality of video;

-  remake finder page;
+  \n remake finder page;

-  add search by title with dropping list of videos;
+  \n add search by title with dropping list of videos;

-  add more actions for downloads, such as pause, continue, saveToCache, retry;
+  \n add more actions for downloads, such as pause, continue, saveToCache, retry;